 - Wag Brigade – In an effort to de-stress passengers, the airport launched the “Wag Brigade”.
 Look for trained dogs (currently more than 20!) wearing vests that read “Pet Me!”

 - Lounges – see “Airport Lounges” above.

 - Reading Room – The Christian Science Reading Room offers a quiet room to read, meditate and relax.
-Location: Terminal 1, near the entrance to Gates 40-48, Landside.
+Location: Terminal 1, near the entrance to Gates 40-48, Landside • Terminal 2, Level 2, near the entrance to Gates C2-C11.
 Hours: 8:00AM – 10:00PM.